tmichniewski/MiniSpark/README.md

 # Part I - MiniSpark

-This is Scala library for ETL processing to be used on top of Spark.
-It is simple in design but quite useful in usage.
-It is expressed in pure Scala functions.
+This is a Scala library for ETL processing to be used on top of Spark.
+It is simple in design but quite useful.
+Most of it is implemented in pure Scala functions.

 ## The Function

-The main concept of this library is an observation that every Spark query might be expressed as some sequence of functions converting one Dataset into another Dataset.
+The main concept of this library is an observation that every Spark query might be expressed as some sequence of functions converting one `Dataset` into another one.

 In general, such a function converts `Dataset[T]` into `Dataset[U]`.
 In Scala this might be expressed as `Dataset[T] => Dataset[U]` and this is equivalent to Scala type (trait) `Function1[Dataset[T], Dataset[U]]`.

 One of standard methods in this trait is a method called `andThen` to sequentially apply two functions.
-In our case we prefer to use a name `+` for this kind of function composition.
+In our case for such kind of function composition we prefer to use the `+` operator.

-Summing up, we define the following type called *the function*:
+Summing up, we define the following type called `Function`:

 ```scala
 /**